 The flowers can be pickled, crystallized in sugar, made into wine, and frozen in ice cubes.
 Italians, Spanish, Greeks, and Turks cook young chicory leaves.
 Food foragers favor C. intybus greens.
 So do livestock.
 The ancients discovered chicory’s powers to combat diabetes, worms, depression, indigestion, and headaches.
 Some swear that chicory essence rids cats and dogs of codependence.
 Chicory even ranks among the Glass Flowers of Harvard.

-Since the Middle Ages, people have roasted chicory’s long taproot and added the grounds to coffee, especially during wars and economic downturns.
+Since the Middle Ages, baristas have roasted chicory’s long taproot and added the grounds to coffee, especially during wars and economic downturns.
 In the mid-nineteenth century, Arthur Hill Hassal, using the long-neglected microscope, proved his suspicion that the coffee in London shops was almost universally extended with chicory (and, far worse, liver).
-In France, the Netherlands, Germany, India, Vietnam, and Louisiana, they fell in love with chicory’s peppery taste.
+In France, the Netherlands, Germany, India, Vietnam, and Louisiana, people fell in love with chicory’s peppery taste.
 During a coffee shortage in Syria, I turned to tea.

 That was years after I gathered my blue bouquet.
 I presented it proudly to Grandma.
 Right away, it wilted, as—I later learned—anything preciously magic would.